Skip to main content

 by Christopher Castellani - Fiction, Psychological Suspense, Psychological Thriller, Suspense, Thriller

 Caleb was driving home for Christmas.
 Steven was pounding beers at a local bar.
 Matthew was out looking for his ex-girlfriend.
 Leo was walking in the woods on a winter night.
 Then they disappeared.
-Years later, their bodies turn up in icy rivers hundreds of miles apart.
-What connects them?
+Days, weeks, years later, their bodies turn up in icy rivers hundreds of miles apart.
+How did they get there?
+What, if anything, connects them?
 Some of their loved ones believe the official answers.
-Meanwhile, Caleb, Steven, Matthew and Leo find one other in the murky depths of the afterlife.
-Each tells his story in his own way, speaking his version of truth, confessing his desires and grievances and even his hopes for a future he still somehow believes belongs to him.
-Each revelation brings the reader deeper into their intertwined fates, along a journey through the landscapes of identity, intimacy and the haunting echoes of unresolved grief.
+Some are convinced the boys are victims of an insidious network called the Smiley Face Killers.
+Some are trying to forget them altogether.
+Meanwhile, Caleb, Steven, Matthew and Leo find one other --- and other boys like them --- in the murky depths of the afterlife.
+Each tells his story in his own way, speaking his version of truth, confessing his desires and grievances, and even his hopes for a future he still somehow believes belongs to him.

 by Christopher Castellani - Fiction, Historical Fiction